jacopoMauro/dm874/final_project_guidelines.md

 # Code

-You have to hand in in a single zip file, all the code and the documentation developed to run the system, run and set up the CI/CD pipeline.
+You have to hand in in a single zip file all the code and the documentation developed to run the system, run and set up the CI/CD pipeline.

 Clear instructions for running the project and setting up the pipeline must be